aamixsh/ia2/README.md

 # IA2: ICL Activation Alignment (ICLR 2026, Rio)

-This repository contains the code for the paper "IA2: Alignment with ICL activations improves SFT", a comprehensive framework for training and evaluating neural networks using the IA2 (ICL Activation Alignment) method and related approaches for improving in-context learning performance.
+This repository contains the code for the paper "IA2: Alignment with ICL activations improves SFT", a comprehensive framework for training and evaluating neural networks activation alignment.

+## 🔬 About IA2

+**ICL Activation Alignment (IA2)** is a novel training method that improves ICL learning by aligning model activations with those produced during ICL learning.
+The method:

+- **Core Idea**: Train models to produce similar internal representations (activations) as when performing ICL learning
+- **Training Objective**: MSE loss between model activations and target ICL activations
+- **Key Insight**: By aligning internal representations, models can better leverage ICL learning capabilities
+- **Advantages**: More efficient than traditional fine-tuning, better generalization, improved ICL performance

+The method is particularly effective when combined with supervised fine-tuning (SFT) or used in sequential training approaches.

 ## 🌟 Overview